 There are literally hundreds of potential sales and marketing metrics you can track, therefore clearly linking your earlier identified goals (or Key Result Areas) to the relevant Key Performance Indicators (KPIs) is critical.
-Once the KPIs are defined, the task is to identify the right leading indicators that can then be tracked and visualised in your CRM's dashboard.
+Once the KPIs are defined, the task is to identify the correct leading indicators that can then be tracked and visualised in your CRM's dashboard.

 For example, the health of your sales pipeline is an important leading indicator of future sales.
-Therefore identifying the different stages of your deal process to replicate in the CRM, establishing the most important qualifying criteria at each stage and calculating the typical conversion rates, can help tell you whether or not you're on track to achieve your target.
-By contrast, the traditional excel based approach to collating and analysing such information was often so time-consuming in a large sales organisation that it could never produce actionable insights.
+Therefore, identifying the different stages of your deal process to replicate in the CRM, establishing the most important qualifying criteria at each stage and calculating the typical conversion rates, can help tell you whether or not you're on track to achieve your target.
+By contrast, the traditional Excel-based approach to collating and analysing such information was often so time-consuming in a large sales organisation that it could never produce actionable insights.

 5. Identify and address the barriers to user adoption

 The most important barriers to adoption - and the most difficult ones to overcome - relate to the deep-rooted cultural change that is required to support a successful CRM transition.
 Sales and marketing executives have often gotten used to closely guarding their key client relationships and can be reluctant to share information which they may feel reduces their value to the organisation.
-At the same time, your people may feel threatened by the greater accountability that comes with transparency of individual and team performance.
+At the same time, your people may feel threatened by the greater accountability that comes with greater transparency of individual and team performance.
 Further, many executives may lack the comfort and skills to work with these new digital tools.

-To overcome these barriers leaders need to first bring the fears and anxieties of their people to the surface through open conversations and then develop clear strategies to overcome them.
+To overcome these barriers, leaders need to first bring the fears and anxieties of their people to the surface through open conversations and then develop clear strategies to overcome them.
 For example, identifying digital natives in the organisation who can train and mentor older team members can overcome the skill gap.
 While clearly articulating how the new system will help individuals in achieving their targets can ease their fears.
 Furthermore, linking individual and team performance reviews to CRM based metrics can help incentivise adoption.

-By preparing the ground with these five steps, companies can ensure that they select the right CRM tool for their business needs and also build the robust processes and positive mindsets to fully realise its benefits.
+By preparing the ground with these five steps, companies can ensure that they select the right CRM tool for their business needs and also build robust processes and positive mindsets to fully realise its benefits.